jazzdotdev/jazz/Readme.md

   <a href="https://github.com/foundpatterns/torchbear/releases"><img src="https://img.shields.io/github/downloads/foundpatterns/torchbear/total.svg" alt="Download Total"></a>
 </p>

-Torchbear gives you a simple, yet powerful, general-purpose application development environment.
+Torchbear gives you a simple, yet powerful, general-purpose interpreter for the [Speakeasy](https://github.com/foundpatterns/speakeasy) programming language.
 It can help you do web automation, embedded programming, data analysis, numerical computing.. really anything you can imagine.

 It's built in [Rust](https://rust-lang.org), but you don't need to learn Rust to use Torchbear, because it aims to give you the simplest possible programming environment with the most powerful addon libraries.
 Scratch, BASIC, Lua, Python, Ruby, NodeJS etc developers should feel right at home... and with what one might call "more bells and whistles" - or just `complete`.